 Additionally, there is an expedited filing option available that would increase your costs should you choose it.
 The expedited filing fee to amend your New Mexico Articles of Incorporation is $300 for same day processing (must be received before 2 pm) and $200 for two-day processing.
 Expedited requests must include a “Request for Expedited Filing” form along with the additional payment.

-If you would like assistance with amending your Articles of Incorporation, consider enlisting the help of an attorney.
-Doing so can help ensure accurate compliance with the necessary New Mexico state regulations.
+If you would like assistance with amending your Articles of Incorporation, consider enlisting the help of a registered agent.
+Doing so can help ensure accurate compliance with the necessary New Mexico corporation regulations.